Conservative justices question student loan forgiveness plan

 The national emergency is expected to end May 11, but the administration says the economic consequences will persist, despite historically low unemployment and other signs of economic strength.

-In addition to the debate over the authority to forgive student debt, the court also will confront whether the states and two individuals whose challenge also is before the justices have the legal right, or standing, to sue.
+In addition to the debate over the authority to forgive student debt, the court also is confronting whether the states and two individuals whose challenge also is before the justices have the legal right, or standing, to sue.

 Parties generally have to show that they would suffer financial harm and benefit from a court ruling in their favor.
 A federal judge initially found that the states would not be harmed and dismissed their lawsuit before an appellate panel said the case could proceed.